acduzgun/regime-based-trading-model/README.md

 ### 2. Later Nonlinear Models

-After the initial report, I added two more flexible model families while keeping the same feature/regime distinction.
+I also explore transformers and tree models as non-linear model alternative.
+For these models, I make a distinction between features and regime variables in model desgin and do not treat them in the same way.

 - **Interaction-constrained XGBoost:** each `x*` feature can interact with the `cond*` regime variables, but `x*` features are restricted from freely